santisbon/reference/src/automated.md

 ## macOS

-You can automatically set up your dotfiles, tools, and apps on a new machine.
+You can automatically set up your dotfiles, tools, apps from Homebrew and App Store, and macOS preferences on a new machine.

 Get the [Homebrew](https://brew.sh/) package manager and GitHub cli.
 ```zsh